-We know wearing vertical stripes can knock a few pounds off and the same goes with hair.
+We know wearing vertical stripes can elongate the silhouette - and the same goes with hair.
 "Go for light tones around the hairline for ear to ear, with darker tones painted underneath the ears and lower ends of the hair," advises colour guru Paul Edmonds.

 "The light shades brighten and elongate the face, while the dark shades give the facial shape more of a point."

 So now you know, why not book yourself in at the salon?